Remediation Routing¶

 This prevents duplicate RR churn for signals whose underlying condition is unchanged by design (e.g., a DiskPressure alert for a PVC that the LLM correctly identified as not requiring automated action).
 Without this suppression, the same alert would generate a new RR on every AlertManager re-fire interval, each producing the same NoActionRequired outcome.

-The default delay is 24 hours (NoActionRequiredDelayHours: 24), configurable in the routing config.
-After the delay expires, a new RR is created if the alert is still firing, allowing the LLM to re-evaluate whether conditions have changed.
+Set the delay to 0 to disable the cooldown.
+After a non-zero delay expires, a new RR can be created if the alert is still firing, allowing the LLM to re-evaluate.

 ManualReviewRequired Outcome¶